ajaygunalan/ajaygunalan.github.io/_includes/projects/past/stoch/src/stoch.md

 #.
 How to control & combine different behaviour such as turning, climbing stairs, reacting to external disturbance ?

    Funnel Libraries, & Reactive Control.

-Further information on learning, & control, can be found in [control and learning](https://ajaygunalan.github.io/projects/future/control_and_learning.html)

 I would like to mention here more on the pratical issues(behind the paper stories) and evolution of this project, especially on stoch 2.0